-In order that your stock may be represented at the meeting in case you are not personally present, please complete, sign and date the enclosed proxy/voting instruction card and return it promptly using the accompanying addressed envelope on or before April 28, 2017.
+In order that your stock may be represented at the meeting in case you are not personally present, please complete, sign and date the enclosed Proxy Form/Voting Ticket and return it promptly using the accompanying addressed envelope on or before April 27, 2018.

-Cebu City, Philippines, April 07 2017.
+Cebu City, Philippines, April 12, 2018.

-For the Board of Directors.
+For the Board of Directors,

-ATTY, VINCENT E. TOMANENG Corporate Secretary
+ATTY.
+VINCENT E. TOMANENG Corporate Secretary